ProjectInfinity/ReportRTS/NOTES.md

 1. New command system.
     * Allows for legacy-like command system by setting the legacy option to true in the configuration.
         * Legacy commands do not work from console.
+    * Most commands work from console.
 2. Requests have been renamed to tickets.
     * Please regenerate your messages.yml file to reflect these new changes.
 3. Some messages instructing users to type a specific command is now dynamic to reflect the new dynamic command system.
     * Please regenerate your messages.yml file to reflect these new changes.
+4. Several bugs have been fixed.
+    * Fix the ancient "claimed by null" issue when assigning tickets or claiming tickets.
+    * Fixed incorrectly passed UUID to BungeeCord when it wanted a username instead.
+    * Fixed broken pagination when attempting to view held tickets.